Gabby Giffords: Tenure

 Following the November 2006 election, Giffords was sworn in as a congresswoman on January 3, 2007.
 She was the third woman in Arizona's history to be elected to serve in the U.S. Congress.
-In her inaugural speech on the floor of the House of Representatives, Giffords advocated a comprehensive immigration reform package, including modern technology to secure the border, more border patrol agents, tough employer sanctions for businesses that knowingly hire illegal immigrants, and a guest-worker program.
+In her inaugural speech on the floor of the House of Representatives, Giffords advocated a comprehensive immigration reform package, including modern technology to secure the border, more border patrol agents, tough employer sanctions for businesses that knowingly hire undocumented immigrants, and a guest-worker program.
 In her first month in office, Giffords voted in favor of increased federal funding for embryonic stem-cell research; raising the minimum wage; endorsing the 9/11 Commission recommendations; new rules for the House of Representatives targeting ethical issues; and the repeal of $14 billion of subsidies to big oil companies, in favor of renewable energy subsidies and the founding of the Strategic Renewable Energy Reserve.

 During the 2007 session of Congress, Giffords introduced a bill (H.R.
-1441) that forbids the sale of F-14 aircraft parts on the open market to prevent them from being acquired by Iran.
+1441) to forbid the sale of F-14 aircraft parts on the open market to prevent them from being acquired by Iran.
 Giffords advocated for a national day of recognition for cowboys as one of her first actions.
 She voted for the contentious May 2007 Iraq Emergency Supplemental Spending bill, saying, "I cannot, in good conscience, allow the military to run out of money while American servicemen and women are being attacked every day".

-She has also been a Girl Scout supporter for many years.
-On April 21, 2007, Giffords hosted her third "Congress on Your Corner" in Tucson, Arizona, and kicked things off by speaking to the Girl Scouts of Southern Arizona, Sahuaro Council.
+In the 2011 Speaker of the United States House of Representatives election, Giffords was one of 18 Democrats to cast their vote for someone other than Nancy Pelosi (the leader of the House Democratic Caucus).
+Giffords cast her vote for Congressman John Lewis.
+Arizona's two other Democratic House members voted for Pelosi.
+Giffords's spokesperson characterized her vote for Lewis, "signal[ing] her desire for courageous leadership and high moral standards at a critical time in our nation's history," citing Lewis as being, "one of our nation's most prominent civil rights leaders and a hero to all Americans."

 Giffords was a member of the Blue Dog Coalition and the New Democrat Coalition.
 She was a co-founder of the Congressional Motorcycle Safety Caucus.
 Until her husband's retirement, she was the only member of the U.S. Congress whose spouse was an active duty member of the U.S. military.
 She is also known as a strong proponent of solar energy as well as for her work to secure the Mexico–United States border.